Iteranya/DiscordBot/README.md

 ## ToDo (From Top Priority to the Least Important):

 - [x] Make a better README.
+- [x] Add Webhook Support for more seamless Avatar Change
+- [ ] Redo the character trigger and swapping system with webhook.
 - [ ] Implement GBNF for literal fucking Large Action Model feature.
 - [ ] Add more standard Discord Bot features. (music, games, moderation, etc.)
 - [ ] Enable support for ~~Character.ai~~, TavernAI, SillyTavern, etc. character formats.